paulcwarren/spring-content-docs/docs/index.md

 - Standardized access to content no matter where it is stored

-- Content with metadata association
+- Associate content with Spring Data entities

-- Full-text search
+- Full-text search (Solr and Elasticsearch)

 - Content rendition and transformation

+- Pessimistic Versioning and auto-versioning

 - REST or CMIS endpoints